 By Sarah Ramirez, fall 2021 intern for the Smithsonian American Women’s History Initiative, Because of Her Story

-Today the U.S. Mint released a quarter featuring activist and writer Wilma Mankiller.
-This is the third coin in the American Women Quarters™ Program.
-Already-issued quarters feature Dr. Maya Angelou and Dr. Sally Ride.
+Today the U.S. Mint released a quarter featuring activist and politician Adelina "Nina" Otero-Warren.
+This is the fourth coin in the American Women Quarters™ Program.
+Already-issued quarters feature author Dr. Maya Angelou, astronaut Dr. Sally Ride, and activist Wilma Mankiller.

-From 2022 through 2025, the U.S. Mint will release new quarters each year featuring American women who changed the nation and the world.
-This year, additional coins will feature suffragist Adelina Otero-Warren and Hollywood actress Anna May Wong.
+From 2022 through 2025, the U.S. Mint will release new quarters featuring American women who changed the nation and the world.
+Hollywood actress Anna May Wong will be honored on a quarter later this year.

 Staff members at the Smithsonian American Women's History Initiative, Because of Her Story, are excited to help bring this series to life with the U.S. Mint and the National Women's History Museum.

-We invite you to explore Mankiller’s life and legacy.
+We invite you to explore Otero-Warren’s life and legacy.

 Sarah Ramirez was the fall 2021 Because of Her Story intern for the Smithsonian American Women's History Initiative.
 Her work focused on expanding the Smithsonian's reach through creating a social media guide and writing website articles.
 Today, Ramirez works in the Smithsonian's Office of Special Events and Protocol.